 Sunrise Plan for Return to Campus

 You can find the most current information on COVID-19 vaccine distribution on the Spring 2021 Safe Campus website.
+Additional information on getting vaccinated and using the Emergency Paid Leave to take time to get vaccinated or recover from side effects are available from the Workplace Guidance for COVID-19 page.

 The University has developed a "Sunrise Plan" that outlines a gradual reopening of limited functions on our campuses and other University sites.
 This is an intentional and comprehensive plan that is consistent with guidance from the Centers for Disease Control (CDC), and the Minnesota Department of Health (MDH).